fancatfkl/HCP-EP-functional-dysconnectivity/README.md

 # HCP-EP-functional-dysconnectivity
 This repo contains code need to run Multivariate Distance Matrix Regression (MDMR) on fMRI data, using cognitive scores as the covariate (plus age and sex).
 To run the analysis, please do the following:
 1. create a python environment;
-2. download C-PAC at https://github.com/FCP-INDI/C-PAC/tree/main/CPAC to the environment;
+2. download C-PAC at https://github.com/FCP-INDI/C-PAC/tree/main/CPAC to the environment and **keep the original folder name**;
-3. download get_data.R and dist.py in the same environment;
+3. download get_data.R and dist.py in a seperate folder than C-PAC **in the same environment**;
 4. get started with get_data.R - this file contains data cleaning and MDMR analysis;
 5. use dist.py to calculate functional connectivity matrix and distance matrix;
-6. you'll notice that some lines of code goe sback and forth between Python and R. This occurs mostly for uploading and doanlaoding files outputted by both files.
+6. you'll notice that some lines of code goes sback and forth between Python and R. This occurs mostly for uploading and downloading files outputted by both files.
+This is notified in the comments.

 CSV files should be in the format: each row is a participant, each column is a variable with two column names (one is the varibale name, the other is a description of the column).
 For example, for particioant 1, column 1 = participant ID, column 2 = age, column 3 = NIH age-corrected score.
+The same format applies to the missing ID file.

 > **Citation**: This is an undergraduate thesis work so there's no publication associated, please cite this GitHub page or the published abstract: Fang, K., Danyluik, M., & Lavigne, K. M. (2025).
 Understanding Cognitive Impairment in Early Psychosis through Functional Brain Dysconnectivity: A Whole-Brain Voxel-wise Analysis Approach .
 McGill Science Undergraduate Research Journal, 20(2). https://doi.org/10.26443/msurj.v1i2.323.